 BHP will provide you with a place to live you can call home.
 In return you will pay your rent and keep to all your other tenancy responsibilities.
 The tenancy agreement you sign is a legal contract between us and the Tenancy Terms and Conditions sets out our joint responsibilities.
 Signing the tenancy means you are promising to keep your side of the agreement.
 If you struggle to do that and cannot sort it out yourself, get in touch immediately as we may be able to help.

 By agreeing to move into a BHP managed property you agree to the following terms and conditions.
+(Please ensure you read the disclaimer under the heading below)

 The English version of the Tenancy Terms and Conditions is the legal document that will be used and relied upon for the purposes of legal interpretation and for use in Court proceedings.